Dismiss Modal

 Wound care

-• Bathe or shower daily.
+• Bathe or shower as directed by your care team.

 • Check the wound for signs of infection, like redness, swelling, drainage, or a bad smell.